Regression Table

 .005

-There are five symbols that easily confuse students in a regression table: the unstandardized beta (B), the standard error for the unstandardized beta (SE B), the standardized beta (β), the t test statistic (t), and the probability value (p).
-Typically, the only two values examined are the Band the p.
+There are five symbols that often confuse students in a regression table: the unstandardized beta (B), the standard error for the unstandardized beta (SE B), the standardized beta (β), the t test statistic (t), and the probability value (p).
+Typically, however, the only two values that are closely examined are the B and the p.
+Additionally, while the other symbols provide important information, they are often overlooked in favor of these two key values.
 However, all of them are useful to know.

 The next symbol is the standard error for the unstandardized beta (SE B).
-This value is similar to the standard deviation for a mean.
-The larger the number, the more spread out the points are from the regression line.
-The more spread out the numbers are, the less likely that significance will be found.
+In essence, this value is similar to the standard deviation for a mean.
+Moreover, the larger the number, the more spread out the points are from the regression line.
+Consequently, the more spread out the numbers are, the less likely significance will be found.

 The third symbol is the standardized beta (β).
 This works very similarly to a correlation coefficient.
 It will range from 0 to 1 or 0 to -1, depending on the direction of the relationship.
 The closer the value is to 1 or -1, the stronger the relationship.
 With this symbol, you can actually compare the variables to see which had the strongest relationship with the dependent variable, since all of them are on the 0 to 1 scale.
 In the table above, Variable 3 had the strongest relationship.